3 minute read

 By making feature flags part of the issue creation process, engineers are encouraged to deploy code to production early and often by gating unfinished work behind feature flags.
 When ready for release, the Jira issue will automatically update to the current rollout status.
 For a percentage rollout, the Jira issue will display the percent of your user base exposed to the flag treatment along with the treatment name (on or off).
 If any other targeting rules are being applied, the Jira issue will display the total number of allowlists, traffic allocations, and targeting rules in effect.

 Coordinate Across Teams

 Having issue and feature flag information available in both platforms makes it easy for teams to collaborate and keep each other informed throughout the entire feature delivery lifecycle.
 If your teammate is about to ramp a feature flag to more users in Split, they can quickly check for any unresolved Jira issues before making the change and save time from having to confirm with you or manually search in Jira.

 You can also quickly determine what feature flags are ready for code cleanup, preventing more technical debt from accumulating over time.
 On Split’s Environments page, you can see which feature flags have not been evaluated in the last week and may be ready for retirement.
 Clicking into each feature flag, you’ll be able to check the rollout status and if it has any unfinished Jira issues.
 If the feature is 100% released and all Jira issues are marked done, it’s safe to conclude you can remove the code.

-Check out the links below for tips and tutorials on how feature flags and continuous delivery come together.
+Check out the links below to learn more about our Jira integration and how you can start using Atlassian Open DevOps to connect your favorite tools.
 If you like what you’re reading, follow us on Twitter and subscribe to our YouTube channel!